Contact us today email@example.com to reserve your place.

 Meals: Breakfast; lunch;

 Visit Imayo Tsukasa Brewery right in the center of Niigata that once flourished as a center for sake and soy sauce breweries and fermented food makers.
 Imayo Tsukasa is one of a few breweries who only make junmai.
 Learn their philosophy and tradition.
-For lunch, enjoy simple onigiri rice balls made with highly praised Niigata rice.
+For lunch, enjoy authentic onigiri rice balls made with highly praised Niigata rice.
 In the afternoon, a sake rice grower and organic farmer who supplies rice to Imayo Tsukasa will take you through the snow-covered Fukushima-gata slough where he grows rice from spring to autumn.
 During the snow season, the vast plains become the home of migrating swans.
 Tonight’s dinner is a pairing of Italian cuisine and sake.

 Hotel: ANA Crowne Plaza Niigata